athulcoder/athulcoder/README.md

-# 👋 Hi, I'm Athul Sabu!
+# 👋 Hi, Im Athul Sabu!
 > "Code is like humor.
 When you have to explain it, it’s bad." – Cory House

 ## 🌟 About Me